panzerdp/dmitripavlutin.com/content/posts/2016-06-06-arrow-functions/index.md

 ## 5. Conclusion

-Without doubt the arrow function is a great addition.
+Without a doubt, the arrow function is a great addition.
 When used correctly it brings simplicity in places where earlier you had to use `.bind()` or trying to catch the context.
 It also makes the code lighter.

-Advantages in some situations brings disadvantages in others.
+Advantages in some situations bring disadvantages in others.
 You can't use an arrow function when a dynamic context is required: defining methods, create objects with constructors, get the target from `this` when handling events.